freeletics/khonshu/navigator/README.md

 ## Nav events

-The third main class that PLACEHOLDER provides is `NavEventNavigator`.
-This class solves the first of our 2 problems, triggering navigation from outside the ui layer.
-For that it has all the primitive navigation operations
+The third main class that the library provides is `NavEventNavigator`.
+This class solves the first of our 2 problems, triggering navigation from outside the UI layer.
+For that it has all the primitive navigation operations:

 ```kotlin
 // navigate to the destination that the given route leads to